selfdecode/rd-eztraits/README.md

 The program needs two inputs:

-(1) A VCF or CSV file with the genotype calls (see data/sample.vcf and data/sample.calls in the repo).
+(1) A VCF or TSV file with the genotype calls (see data/sample.vcf and data/sample.calls in the repo).

-Use the -i option to point the program to the call file.
-In addition, specify the rs id column using the -rs option, the -pos option for the chromosome position (has to follow the convention "chr1:16949"), and the -call option for the genotype (has to follow the convention "A/G", where the order of calls matters, and has to be consistent with the lua rules!).
+Use the -i option to point the program to the call file, which is either in VCF or TSV format.
+File can be gzip-compressed.
+For TSV files, specify the rs id column using the -rs option, the -pos option for the chromosome position (has to follow the convention "chr1:16949"), and the -call option for the genotype (has to follow the convention "A/G", where the order of calls should follow the ref/alt convention).
 Note that at least the rs ids or positions are required; you can have both, yet either one is sufficient.

 (2) A lua-type set of rules (see scripts/test.lua in the repo).